craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/mercenary-seeking-mission.md

 [^1]: This is not to suggest these team members, even as "missionaries" should not be compensated fairly.
 But, that's another post.

 But, there are times when hiring a mercenary makes sense.
-I want to be the first choice a leader hires to help assemble, expand, and support their team of missionaries.
+I want to be the first choice a leader hires to help them get to their next milestone.
+To get them a better start or to help assemble, expand, and support their team of missionaries.

 I’ve spent more than 15 years in tech gaining tons of depth in digital product development plus [range](https://www.amazon.com/Range-Generalists-Triumph-Specialized-World/dp/0735214484) across all the other business disciplines.
 I've built, contributed to, and managed products in multiple types of markets and a couple of different industries.